revdotcom/reverb/README.md

 | Reverb Diarization V2 |      0.046 |   0.078 |

 ## Installation
 We recommend using a virtual environment with a tool such as [anaconda](https://anaconda.org/).
 You might need to set your `HUGGINGFACE_ACCESS_TOKEN` as well since the model itself (ASR and diarization) is downloaded from the HF hub.
+For help getting your token checkout [HuggingFace's Original Announcement](https://huggingface.co/blog/password-git-deprecation) and [documentation](https://huggingface.co/docs/hub/security-tokens#user-access-tokens) on access tokens.

 ```bash
 conda create -n reverb-env python=3.10